han-k59/astap/command-line_version/readme how to compile.txt

 How to compile ASTAP:

-1) Install Lazurus  (this will also install Free Pascal Compiler)
+1) Install Lazarus from https://sourceforge.net/projects/lazarus/       (this will also install Free Pascal Compiler)

 2a) Start Lazarus GUI.
 Load astap.lpi or astap_linux.lip or astap_mac.lpi.
 Menu Run, Run or Compile